bdlukaa/fluent_ui/README.md

 ## Combo Box

-Use a combo box to present a list of items that a user can select from.
+Use a combo box (also known as a drop-down list) to present a list of items that a user can select from.
 A combo box starts in a compact state and expands to show a list of selectable items.
-When the combo box is closed, it either displays the current selection or is empty if there is no selected item.
-When the user expands the combo box, it displays the list of selectable items.
-[Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/combo-box)
+A ListBox is similar to a combo box, but is not collapsible/does not have a compact state.
+[Learn more](https://docs.microsoft.com/en-us/windows/apps/design/controls/combo-box)

-### Example
+Here's an example of how to create a basic combo box:

 ```dart